AnissaE/Basic-string-tools/README.md

 This [git repository](https://github.com/AnissaE/Software_deployement.git) is where you can find our "Play with Words" software.
 We wrote for you some functions in Python3 so that you can play a little with some words (string type).

+If you want to learn more about it after you finished the README, you'll be pleased to learn that we also have a [github webpage](https://anissae.github.io/Basic-string-tools/) !

 ## Coded functions

 You may play with words by using a few functions we coded.
 They are :